Things to do in Barrow-in-Furness, Cumbria

-Piel castle, a 14th century defensive stronghold on remote Piel Island, can be reached by ferry.
+Piel Castle, a 14th-century defensive stronghold on remote Piel Island, can be reached by ferry.

 Barrow has an indoor market with over 100 stalls and is open on Mondays, Wednesdays, Fridays and Saturdays as well as the outdoor market held on Wednesdays, Fridays and Saturdays.

-Park Leisure Centre is also a superb fitness suite, and boasts South Cumbria's only free-form leisure pool with wave machine, flume and water cannons.
+Park Leisure Centre is also a superb fitness suite and boasts South Cumbria's only free-form leisure pool with a wave machine, flume and water cannons.

 The South Walney reserve is home to 60,000 birds including the largest mixed colony of herring gulls in Europe, whilst the North Walney Nature reserve protects the rare Natterjack toad and the Walney geranium.